near/docs/docs/tokens/token-custody.md

   - The [NEAR Web Wallet](http://wallet.near.org) provides a way to interact with NEAR network from web without needing to install a wallet.
   - Currently NEAR Wallet doesn't allow to create just a public key.
   - Instead if you have an allocation of NEAR tokens, ask your facilitator (CoinList or the NEAR Foundation) to send you a NEAR Drop and follow [this guide](https://docs.google.com/document/d/13b3K_9f0YZudFrEAmagM4RcesK3DFxPBE5DswJ37Das).
-  - NEAR Wallet also supports Ledger hardware devices for improved security.
+  - NEAR Wallet also supports Ledger hardware devices for improved security. *Note: currently NEAR Wallet only supports single HD path on Ledger, meaning that all accounts will use the same public key.*